Dwarf (Dungeons & Dragons): Description

+Dethek script

+In the first edition Cyclopedia of the Realms, released with the Forgotten Realms Campaign Set in 1987, the dwarves are described having a runic-type script called Dethek, which translates directly into "Common".
+It is said they prefer to not write on that which can perish, and thus inscribe on metal or stone.
+Books can be made from bound metal sheets.
+The stone tablets they write on are called "runestones" in common tongue and described as being diamond-shaped, about an inch thick, and of some very hard rock.
+Inscriptions spiral around the edge, being read from the outer edge toward the center.

+Words are separated by spaces, sentences by crossed lines; and capital letters have a line drawn above them.
+If any glyphs are painted, names of beings and places are commonly picked out in red, while the rest of the text is colored black or left as unadorned grooves.
+A numbering system also exist, essentially a variation of pentadic numerals, as well as ideographs for clans, tribes and races.
+Some tablets bare reliefs and can be used as stamps for various purposes.

 Subraces

 Over the history of D&D publications and rules editions, more than a dozen subraces of dwarf have been described.
 Hill dwarves are the standard dwarven race.
 Mountain dwarves live deeper underground and have fairer skin than hill dwarves.
 Aleithian dwarves are deep-dwelling psionic dwarves who follow the dragon god Sardior.
 In the 1st, 2nd, and 3rd editions of D&D, Azers physically resembled dwarves, though they were unrelated.
 In the 4th Edition of the game, they are a product of the enslavement of dwarves by giants and titans.
 Badlands dwarves have adapted to life in the inhospitable wastes, developing a natural knack for finding water and tolerance to heat and thirst.
 Deep dwarves dwell underground and have a greater ability to see in the dark, but are sensitive to light.
 They are more resistant to magic and poison than standard dwarves.
 Dream dwarves are contemplative dwarves in touch with the world around them, which they call the "earth dream."
-The duergar are an "evil and avaricious" subrace that live in the Underdark.
+The duergar, or "gray dwarves", are an "evil and avaricious" subrace that live in the Underdark.
+The name duergar is derived from Norse mythology.
+Bleeding Cool editor Gavin Sheehan praised the more detailed background for duergar in Mordenkainen's Tome of Foes, "with their own set of goals and reasoning behind what they [as] both exciting and horrifying", called "their lore [...] fascinating and intriguing" and declared them "a force to be dealt with" in no easy way.
 Frost dwarves are extra-planar dwarves who reside on the Iron Wastes of the Infinite Layers of the Abyss.
 They were once duergar enslaved by frost giants.
 Glacier dwarves reside in cold glaciers, mining a special material known as blue ice.
 These dwarves have great skill at crafting with ice and magical ice, and are tolerant to cold weather.
 Seacliff dwarves make their home in high seaside cliffs and are excellent swimmers.